-Economic contraction occurs when aggregate economic activity decreases.
-Aggregate output measures, such as real GDP and industrial production, show a decline compared to the previous period.
+Real GDP, an indicator of aggregate output, shows a decline compared to the previous period.
+Factories produce fewer goods, businesses sell less, and economic growth stalls or even dips into negative territory (meaning the economy shrinks).
 If real GDP falls in two consecutive quarters, economists call it a sign of recession.
-A severe recession is called depression.
+A severe recession is called a depression.
 Hence, both recession and depression are a worse condition of contraction.

 The contraction phase occurs after the peak phase (peak phase).
-Meanwhile, if the contraction reaches its lowest point, this is called the trough phase (trough phase).
-After going through a trough, the economy recovers and expands.
+If the contraction reaches its lowest point, it is called the trough phase (trough phase).
+After a trough, the economy recovers and expands.

 - Expansion.
 Rising inflationary pressures usually follow aggregate output increases.
-And then, we call the last part of the expansion as an economic boom.
+The last part of the expansion is called an economic boom.

 - Peak.
 Aggregate output is at the highest level.
 In general, real GDP is above its potential.
 As the economy reaches its peak, high inflationary pressure occurs, causing the economy to overheat.